vlfm/VFKeyboardObserver/README.md

 VFKeyboardObserver
 ==================

-A keyboard observer: appear events and properties.
+A simple way to observe keyboard notifications and keyboard properties.

 Usage
 ==